Protein: The Recovery Weapon.

 Nope.
 A sustained calorie deficit leads to weight loss but cutting out one macro nutrient will not in itself lead to weight loss.
 Furthermore, cutting protein out totally from the diet could deprive the body of what it needs to function properly.

-• Protein does much much more than only contribute to muscle growth; many of the body’s functions rely on protein
+• Protein does more than only contribute to muscle growth; many of the body’s functions rely on protein

 • The body gets the nine “essential” amino acids it needs from food